 Djibouti is a main port in the East Africa region and we are refueling many ships, moving with the times.
 Bunkering began in Djibouti in 1865 with coal to refuel steam ships coming from the Mediterranean Sea, mainly from Marseilles, France, going to Indochina.
 Then we moved to liquid fuel and now we are going to move to green ammonia to refuel the ships.
-This also aligns our business with the country's Vision 2035 goal for Djibouti to be the first country in the world to be 100% powered by green energy and be self-sufficient.
+This also aligns our business with the country's Vision 2035 goal for Djibouti to be the first country in the world to be 100% powered by green energy and be self-suffiin July.
+We have signed some contracts and people are coming for land leases to build their own storage.
+We built the jetty but the storage is for the